Saviourcoder/DynamicEngine3D/README.md

 DynamicEngine3D offers high performance and stability, even with complex soft-body interactions.
 It’s ideal for applications in gaming, simulations, and virtual environments, providing accurate deformations and real-time behavior.

 ## Installation:
 Clone the repository and integrate it into your project.
-For detailed installation instructions, see the [Installation Guide](link-to-guide).
+Installation Manual is WIP (Releasing Soon!).

 ## Usage:
-- Create and simulate soft-body objects.
-- Apply forces and simulate realistic deformations.
-- Handle collisions between soft bodies and rigid objects.

-For more details, check the [Usage Guide](link-to-guide).
+- Usage Manual is WIP (Releasing Soon!).

 ## Contributing:
 Contributions are welcome!
 Feel free to fork the repo, create a branch, and submit pull requests.